gabrielkoerich/talks/meetup-devops.md

 ---

-# Problema
+# Issue

-## Laravel não entende que o request veio do cliente e não do load balancer
+## Laravel doesn't understand that the request came from the client and not from the load balancer

+^ G.

 ---